About

 How to cut cinnamon rolls using dental floss

-Pulling the dental floss in opposite directions to cut through the brioche log
+Pulling the dental floss in opposite directions to cut through the brioche dough log.

-Halfway through cutting a portion of the cinnamon brioche log
+Half way through cutting a portion of the cinnamon brioche roll log using dental floss string.

-A cinnamon rolls portion cut off from the brioche log
+A cinnamon roll completely portion cut from the brioche log using dental floss.

 First, mark 12 equal portions along the roll.
 Carefully slide a long piece of dental floss under the log of dough.